ninabarzh/broomstick/content/posts/objectivity.md

 draft: false
 ---

-Picture a journalist, a scientist, or even your neighbour, declaring solemnly: *"I am being objective."* The words sound dignified, don’t they?
+Picture a journalist, a scientist, or even your neighbour declaring with solemn authority: *"I am being objective."* Dignified, is it not?
 Objective, impartial, fact-driven—like a well-polished broom sweeping all bias into the corner.
-And yet, beneath the polished surface, the broom often only sweeps in the direction that maintains the existing hierarchy.
+Only, as with most magical brooms, it has a particular corner it prefers: the one that keeps the powerful comfortable and the inconvenient quiet.

-Objectivity is frequently presented as a moral or intellectual shield, a way of claiming distance from messy human feelings, politics, or ethical dilemmas.
-But claiming objectivity is not a neutral act.
-Like neutrality, it carries consequences: it frequently protects those already in power and silences the vulnerable.
+Objectivity is often paraded as a moral or intellectual suit of armour, allowing humans to avoid messy feelings, politics, or ethical dilemmas.
+But claiming objectivity is rarely neutral.
+Like neutrality, it carries consequences.
+Often, it shields those already in power while quietly silencing the vulnerable.

-I argue that objectivity, in practice, is rarely pure.
-By examining historical cases, moral reasoning, and contemporary examples, it becomes clear that “objective” perspectives are always framed by context, power, and perspective.

-## Science and the illusion of neutrality
+Peering under the cloak of “objectivity” and see what lurks: a dust bunny here, a conveniently ignored atrocity there, all swept neatly under a rug that smells faintly of privilege.

+## When “objective” reasoning became a weapon

+### The eugenics spectacle

-Consider the 19th-century eugenics movement.
-Scientists and statisticians presented “objective” findings about human intelligence and heredity.
-Numbers, charts, and tables gave an air of irrefutable neutrality.
-Yet these “objective” conclusions were used to justify sterilisation, segregation, and discriminatory laws, disproportionately harming marginalized communities.
+The 19th and early 20th centuries loved nothing more than “objective” science with the power to ruin lives.
+Eugenics presented cold, statistical charts on human intelligence and heredity.
+Figures danced across tables like obedient marionettes, all allegedly impartial.
+Yet these figures justified sterilisation, segregation, and discriminatory laws, disproportionately harming marginalized communities.

-The key lesson: presenting conclusions as objective does not make them morally neutral.
-The veneer of objectivity lent authority to policies that were anything but ethical.
-When historical context and power imbalances are ignored, objectivity becomes a weapon for the already powerful.
+Numbers alone do not a moral compass make.
+In this case, objectivity became a cudgel in the hands of the already powerful.

+### Phrenology and the skulls of smugness

+Earlier, Victorian scientists measured skulls, nostrils, and eyebrows with a rigour that would impress any overzealous librarian.
+“Scientific” conclusions about intelligence or criminality were drawn from cranial bumps, delighting racists and colonial administrators alike.
+The data was impeccable, the conclusions morally bankrupt.
+Objectivity, you see, had a wicked sense of humour.

+### Legal objectivity and Jim Crow

+Courts in the United States often claimed to administer law “objectively.”
+Yet, during Jim Crow, objectivity meant: follow the letter of the law while ignoring that the law itself was a deeply immoral invention.
+Justice, in this context, was objective only in that it consistently oppressed.

 ## The moral and philosophical argument

-Philosophers and ethicists have long noted the limitations of pure objectivity.
+Philosophers and ethicists have long noted that pure objectivity is a myth dressed in fine linen:

-* Hannah Arendt warned that detachment without moral awareness can lead to complicity, famously analysing how bureaucratic “just following orders” logic enabled atrocities during the Holocaust.
+* Hannah Arendt warned that detachment without moral awareness can lead to complicity, famously analysing bureaucratic “just following orders” logic in the Holocaust.
-* Sandra Harding and other feminist theorists critique “objectivity” as often reflecting the perspective of dominant groups, masking social biases as neutral facts.
+* Sandra Harding and other feminist theorists critique “objectivity” as reflecting the perspective of dominant groups, masking social biases as neutral facts.

-From these perspectives, objectivity is less a universal truth than a reflection of who gets to define what counts as “neutral.”
-Claiming objectivity often functions as a polite way of saying: *"I will report the facts that do not inconvenience me or those in power."*
+* Karl Popper noted that science progresses through conjectures and refutations, not through absolute, context-free truths.
+Claiming objectivity often becomes a polite way of saying: *"I will report the facts that inconvenience no one with influence."*

-## The illusion of balance
+## The illusion of balance in modern contexts

-### False equivalence as objectivity
+### False equivalence masquerading as fairness

-Modern media frequently invokes objectivity to justify presenting “both sides” of a debate, even when one side is demonstrably harmful or false.
-Consider climate change denial: giving equal airtime to a handful of contrarians alongside overwhelming scientific consensus creates an illusion of balance.
-Neutrality masquerading as objectivity misleads the audience while appearing fair-minded.

-### Numbers without context

-Algorithmic “objectivity” is another modern trap.
-Credit scoring, predictive policing, and hiring algorithms often claim to be objective because they use data and statistics.
-Yet these systems inherit societal biases encoded in historical data.
-Claiming objectivity allows companies and institutions to deny responsibility when the results disproportionately harm marginalized communities.

-### Gatekeeping disguised as neutrality
+Consider climate change denial, where a handful of contrarians are given equal space alongside the overwhelming consensus.
+Audiences leave thinking the debate is a duel: bulldozer versus feather, while journalists nod sagely.
+Objectivity has been reduced to a spectator sport.

+### Neutrality with a twist

+Predictive policing, credit scoring, and hiring algorithms often claim objectivity because they run on data.
+Yet the data carries history’s biases like a grumpy baggage handler.
+Algorithmic outputs harm marginalized communities disproportionately, all while the company smiles and says, *"It is objective, madam, we assure you!"*

+### The velvet rope of rigour

-Even in scholarly settings, objectivity can serve as a gatekeeping tool.
-Decisions about whose research is “rigorous” or “credible” are frequently influenced by social and cultural norms.
-Scholars from marginalized groups often face additional scrutiny under the guise of methodological rigor, while mainstream perspectives glide past criticism under the protective cloak of objectivity.
+Even scholarly objectivity can be a gatekeeper.
+Whose research is “credible”?
+Often it is the work that aligns with dominant norms.
+Scholars from marginalized groups face additional scrutiny, while mainstream perspectives glide by, carried on a cloud of assumed neutrality.

+### Courts in fancy dress

+Modern courts, despite robes and wigs, still show us the limits of objectivity.
+When statutes disproportionately target certain groups, judges can proclaim, with perfect objectivity, that they are simply following the law.
+Objectivity in this case is the fine art of being impartial while helping the system maintain its biases.

 ## Objectivity is not a neutral force

-Objectivity is a useful tool—but only if wielded with awareness of context, power, and impact.
-Without this, it becomes a shield for the already powerful and a weapon against those without privilege.
+Objectivity is useful—but only if wielded with awareness of context, power, and impact.
+Left unchecked, it shields the powerful and lashes out at the powerless.
 Like neutrality, claiming objectivity does not absolve moral responsibility.

-Rejecting the myth of objective impartiality does not mean abandoning reason; it means acknowledging perspective, context, and the consequences of one’s choices.
-In short, objectivity is not an inherent virtue.
+Rejecting the myth of objective impartiality does not abandon reason; it recognises perspective, context, and consequence.
+Objectivity is not inherently virtuous.
 It is only as ethical as the person—or institution—claiming it.

 ## Evidence locker